Quantum Enhanced Cavity QED Interferometer with Partially Delocalized Atoms in Lattices

 Finally, one can perform a time reversal of OAT dynamics by changing the frequency of pump laser such that $\tilde{\Delta}_c\rightarrow -\tilde{\Delta}_c$, followed by a measurement of $\langle \hat{S}^y\rangle$ \cite{Davis2016}.
 Under this untwisting sequence, the accumulated phase $\phi$ is amplified by a factor of $G=(\partial_{\phi}\langle \hat{S}^y\rangle/S)_{\phi\rightarrow 0}$, and the quantum noise for phase measurement $\sigma_{p}=(\Delta S^y/S)_{\phi\rightarrow 0}$ returns to the SQL level, $(\sigma_p)_{\mathrm{SQL}}=1/\sqrt{N}$, which leads to a phase sensitivity $\Delta\phi=\sigma_p/G$ achievable with detection resolution at the atom shot noise level.
 So we estimate a sensitivity of gravimetry by $\Delta g/g=\xi/(\phi_g\sqrt{N})\times \sqrt{\tau/T}$, where $\phi_g=2Mga_lrm_R\tau/\hbar$, $\xi^{-2}=1/[N(\Delta\phi)^2]$ is the metrological gain over the SQL, and $T$ is the averaging time.
 The optimal sensitivity approaches the Heisenberg limit $\Delta g/g\propto 1/N$ under pure Hamiltonian dynamics [see the red curve in Fig.~\ref{fig4}].

-Our protocol could be also ideal for sensing weak short-range forces including non-Newtonian gravitational deviations generated by an object placed close to the atoms \cite{Sushkov2011}.
+Our protocol could be also ideal for sensing weak short-range forces generated by an object placed close to the atoms \cite{Matt2017,Harber2005,Kapner2007,Sushkov2011}, which introduces new possibilities in exploring new physics beyond the Standard Model.
 Such forces will generate an additional potential $\mathcal{U}(z)$ that will mainly modify the phase accumulated by an atom in the WS state centered at site $n$ to $\tilde{\phi}_n=\phi+(\mathcal{U}_{n+m_Rr}-\mathcal{U}_{n-m_Rr})\tau/\hbar$, where $\mathcal{U}_n=\int dz\,\mathcal{U}(z)|\phi_n(z)|^2$.
 Given the dependence of the phase on initial WS states, which will dephase the atomic sample if spreading over multiple WS states, the use of atomic clouds with small spatial extension to reduce the number of occupied WS states can be crucial.
 For these situations, since the inhomogeneities in atom-light couplings do not average out in a single realization, one needs to account for important systematic errors in the amplification factor $G$, in contrast to the subdominant suppression of $G$ when the atomic array is fully spread across the lattice \cite{Note1}.
 Therefore, the magic lattice condition can lead to significant improvements if the atoms are restricted to local regions of the lattice.